1980

 Fu-Kuen Lin

 Fu-Kuen Lin examines x-ray film to identify gene coding for erythropoietin.
-The black areas show bacterial colonies containing the gene.

 1984